-If you’re considering engagement ring insurance, or jewellery insurance in general, AAMI can help you get cover in two ways:
+If you’re considering engagement ring insurance, or jewellery insurance in general, AAMI can help you get cover in three ways:

-- Home and Contents Insurance, if something goes awry at home, and
+- Home and Contents Insurance, if something goes awry at home.

 - Portable Valuables Cover, as a Home and Contents Insurance Optional Cover, for coverage while you’re out and about.

-If you’re an AAMI customer, you’ll need to specify items worth more than $1,000 on your Home and Contents policy.
-If you don’t, each item will only be insured for up to $1,000, meaning that’s the most you can be paid out if you ever make a claim for them – even if they’re worth a lot more.
+If you’re an AAMI customer, you’ll need to specify jewellery worth more than $2,000 on your Home and Contents policy.
+If you don’t, each item or set will only be insured for a maximum of $2,000 (up to $5,000), meaning that’s the most you can be paid out if you ever make a claim for them – even if they’re worth a lot more.

-To add items of jewellery to your policy – just give us a shout on 13 22 44 or log into My Account.
-Or if you’re a new customer, complete a Home Insurance quote online, note down your Quote Number, call 1300 727 452, and ask us to insure the specified item.
+To add items of jewellery to your AAMI policy simply log into My Account or give us a shout on 13 22 44.
+If you’re a new customer, complete a Home Insurance quote online, note down your Quote Number, call 1300 727 452, and ask us to insure the specified item.

 Record important details

-Keep track of important info for each item by adding these details to your home inventory list:
+Keep track of important info for each item by adding these details to your home inventory:

 - the time and date you bought it

 - where you bought it, and